 All spring, I continued supporting the transition with the Schmidt’s team and represented the brand at various conventions and events.
-In February, I spoke at BeautyCon about my story of founding and growing the brand, where I was grateful to also spend some time hanging out at the Schmidt’s booth with former colleagues, talking about the products.
-In March, Chris and I attended Natural Products Expo West, again enjoying being able to spend time at the booth, as well as walking the floor and exploring all of the other unique brands and products.
-In June, Chris officially said goodbye to day to day work at Schmidt’s as well, staying involved as an Innovation Consultant for a few months.
+In February, I spoke at Beautycon about my story of founding and growing the brand, where I was grateful to also spend some time hanging out at the Schmidt’s booth with former colleagues, talking about the products.
+In March, Chris and I attended Natural Products Expo West, where we again enjoyed spending time at the booth, walking the floor and exploring all of the other unique brands and products.
+In June, Chris officially said goodbye to day-to-day work at Schmidt’s as well, staying involved as an Innovation Consultant for a few months.

-Sometimes Chris and I scrutinized decisions the brand made, wondering if we would have done the same if it were up to us, but generally we understood that Schmidt’s needs were changing quickly, and trusted the team we had put in place to steward the brand into its next chapter.
+Sometimes Chris and I scrutinized decisions the brand made, wondering if we would have done the same if it had been up to us, but generally we understood that Schmidt’s needs were changing quickly, and trusted the team we had put in place to steward the brand into its next chapter.
 It was exciting to hear of its continued success, global retail expansion, new products, and partnerships.
 Still, there were times we bantered back and forth like two colleagues letting off steam at happy hour after work.
 We knew it was going to be an emotional transition, and that it would take time to find closure.
 Slowly, and especially with the excitement of the new endeavors we began to envision, things fell into place and I found myself able to let go a little.

 Reconnecting with community

 In my farmers market days and in the early years of growing the business, community was everything.
-The first retailers who stocked Schmidt’s helped me learn about pricing; fellow makers inspired me at markets; my own network of friends supported me in myriad ways, like my friend Jeni who would lend me her nose when I needed a second opinion, or Chris’s mom helping label jars.
+The first retailers who stocked Schmidt’s helped me learn about pricing.
+Fellow makers inspired me at markets.
+My own network of friends supported me in myriad ways, like my friend Jeni who would lend me her nose when I needed a second opinion, or Chris’s mom helping label jars.
 Being surrounded by this community of peers and supporters was essential.
-But once Schmidt’s really started to experience substantial growth—as my role shifted—any time I might have had to nurture my community relationships was in low supply.
+But once Schmidt’s really started to experience substantial growth—and my role shifted—any time I might have had to nurture my community relationships was in low supply.
 For years I lived and breathed Schmidt’s, with very little capacity to do much else, aside from spend time with my family.
-Now that I finally could, I was excited to reimmerse in this community.
+Now that I finally could, I was excited to re-immerse myself in this community.

 With the extra time afforded by the acquisition, Chris, Oli, and I were able to spend more of our weekends at local craft fairs and street festivals, and when we vacationed out of town, we prioritized going to events and shops supporting local goods.
 It really stood out to me how much the community had evolved in the years since I had had a booth of my own.
 On all those Sunday mornings, often the only other personal care competitor was a soap maker or two.
-Now there were entrepreneurs with facial serums, toners and tonics, organic makeup, and so much more, with beautiful packaging, branding, and websites.
+Now there were entrepreneurs with facial serums, toners and tonics, organic makeup, and so much more—and they all had beautiful packaging, branding, and websites.
 The same was true with packaged foods and all kinds of other wares.
 These makers were intent on growing a business, not just exploring a hobby.
 This was their lifestyle and their livelihood.
-But the scene had become so competitive, leaving me to wonder about the obstacles they were facing in getting their passion to the next level.
-How could I use my own expertise, accumulated through my years of tribulations and triumphs with Schmidt’s, to help?
+But the scene had become so competitive, leaving me to wonder about the obstacles they were facing in moving their passion to the next level.
+How could I use my own expertise—accumulated through my years of tribulations and triumphs with Schmidt’s—to help?